hack2skill/Code-with-Google-Maps/Voltage Vikings/README.md

   - Javascript
 - API's
   -  Google Maps(Routes,Directions,Maps Javascript), Razor Pay, Google OAuth Consent Screen
-- Database - Mentioning the specific database system we are using SQLite.
-For production PostgreSQL can be used.
 # Libraries and Dependencies
 - Pychram/VS Code
 - Google Map API Key